 Description: This course will provide the student with the necessary secondary level techniques for a career in ornamental horticulture and the nursery industry.
 Topics covered include the anatomy and physiology of plants and the requirements for plant growth.
-Topics include plant growth needs, botanical classification, plant physiology, plant reproduction, plant diseases and pests, planting medias, management practices, selection and care of plants.
-Other coursework includes units on plant identification, tool identification, plant propagation, fertilizers, herbicide and pesticide use, irrigation and landscape design.

-Human Development Course # 584600
+Human Development